 We're here to help you navigate your costs and learn more about how to best invest in your future.
 On this page, we provide information about eligibility requirements, types of aid, and cost of attendance by program.
 We also offer a frequently asked questions page for graduate financial aid.
+If your financial situation changes during your educational journey, talk with your financial aid counselor.
+We regularly review special circumstances for adjustments.

 Financial Aid Eligibility